aljazfrancic/crypto-sniping-bot/docs/api.md

 # 📖 API Reference

-Comprehensive API documentation for the Crypto Sniping Bot enterprise edition.
+Comprehensive API documentation for the Crypto Sniping Bot.
 This guide covers all modules, classes, and methods available in the bot.

 ## 🎯 Overview